Minimax Confidence Intervals for the Sliced Wasserstein Distance: Finite-Sample Confidence Intervals

+\end{corollary} Whenever the trimming sequence is chosen as $\delta \asymp (n\wedge m)^{-a}$ for some $a \in (0,1/2)$, notice that one may allow $\epsilon$ to vanish at an exponentially fast rate with respect to $n\wedge m$, in both cases of Corollary~\ref{cor::length_examples}.
+The high-probability bounds in this result may then be turned into bounds on the expected confidence interval lengths, similarly as in Proposition~\ref{prop::empirical_sw}, though we avoid doing so here for brevity.

-\end{enumerate} \end{corollary} Corollary \ref{cor::length_examples}(i) shows that the length of the DKW-based interval achieves the minimax optimal rate, implied by Theorem \ref{thm::minimax_distance}(i), up to a polylogarithmic factor in $N$, and up to the approximation error $\varkappa_N$.
-It does not, however, depend on the magnitude of $\sj_{r,\delta}(P)$ and $\sj_{r,\delta}(Q)$, when the latter are less than $s$, as could have been expected from Proposition \ref{prop::empirical_sw}(i) and Theorem \ref{thm::minimax_distance}(i).
+Corollary \ref{cor::length_examples}(i) shows that the length of the DKW-based interval achieves the minimax lower bound of Theorem \ref{thm::minimax_distance}(i), up to a polylogarithmic factor in $N$ and the approximation error $\varkappa_N$.
+It does not, however, achieve the optimal dependence on $\delta$.
 This is a consequence of the DKW inequality not adapting to the variance of the distributions therein.
-On the other hand, Corollary \ref{cor::length_examples}(ii) shows that the length of the relative VC-based interval does depend on the magnitude of the $\sj_{r,\delta}$ functional, at the expense of a polylogarithmic term in $n, m$.
+Corollary \ref{cor::length_examples}(ii) instead shows that the relative VC-based interval has length depending on $\delta$ solely through the magnitude of the $\sj_{r,\delta/2}$ functional, at the expense of a polylogarithmic term in $n, m$.
+In both cases, the confidence interval length scales polynomially with $\delta^{-1}$ when $\sj_{r,\delta/2}(P)\vee \sj_{r,\delta/2}(Q)= \infty$, suggesting that in this case, the practitioner should not let $\delta$ vanish with $n\wedge m$ at a rate faster than logarithmic, to guarantee consistent inference.